s1kx/unison/roadmap-v0.2.0.md

 7. Thread hooks and commands

   > _Commands and hooks should not be blockers to prevent Unison from handling incoming requests.
-Should add channels for proper chaining of commands._
+Should add channels for proper chaining of commands. ...
+Or thread the action that runs all the commands in que.
+Then no channels are needed, and everything should be able to run in desired sequence without blocking any new incoming requests._